rk-exxec/BounceAnalyzer/README.md

 Data is exported as `.csv`.

-BounceAnalyzer can do batch processing on entire folders
+BounceAnalyzer can do batch processing on entire folders, simply drag a folder over the interface to open a pattern matching dialog.

+## Installation

+Uses Python 3.9.4 or higher and execute
+`pip install -r requirements.txt` to isntall the required packages.

+## Usage

+Execute `python bounce_process.py`